History of wood carving: India and Burma

 Throughout the great Indian subcontinent, woodcarving of the most luxurious kind has been continuously produced for many centuries.
 The ancient Hindu temples were decorated with doors, ceilings and various fittings carved in teak and other woods with patterns of extreme richness and minute elaboration.
 Many doors, columns, galleries, or even entire house-fronts are covered with the most intricate design bewildering to behold (Bhera, Shahpur).
 But this is not always the case, and the Oriental is at times more restrained in his methods.
 Architectural detail is to be seen with enrichment carved around the framing.
 Hindu treatment of the circle is often exceedingly good, and might perhaps less rarely inspire western design.
 Foliage, fruit and, flowers are constantly adapted to a scheme of fret-cut decoration for doors or windows as well as the frames of chairs and the edges of tables.
 Southern Indian wood carvers are known to work often with sandalwood, always covered with design, where scenes or characters from Hindu mythology occupy space.
 Many of the gong stands of Burma show the highest skill; the arrangement of two figures bearing a pole from which a gong hangs is familiar.
+In the region of Uttarakhand, India, there is a wood carving tradition known as Likhai.
+This tradition uses flora, fauna, and religious carvings, among other symbols, and has been passed down from generation to generation.
+Because of this recognizable style, the entire region is easily identifiable.
+These decorations are on both houses and places of worship.
+The current tradition is in peril due to more people joining the service sector of business.